“Bond. James Bond.”

 With Spectre it featured the return of the criminal organization Bond had to contend with in his early films and Fleming novels.
 Along with 007’s most famous adversary that hadn’t been seen in decades.

 In August 2017 Craig announced he would return for a fifth time as 007.
-From there fans have been in a wait to find out if Bond 25 will make the announced release date of April 8, 2020.
+Since then fans have been following a tumultuous road with persistent rumors, gossip, release date changes, on set injuries and issues that have come from the production of Bond 25.

 Bond has seen adventures all over the world and there are no signs of him slowing up.
 Audiences are still lining up to see his films and each subsequent release of the latest one is met with worldwide coverage and anticipation.
 He has become one of most iconic heroes in film and literature.
 He has been passed down from one generation to the next.
 For the last fifty years it has become a rite of passage for movie-goers to venture out to the cinema and marvel at the world of James Bond.